 The following may help to prevent back and neck pain:

-Practice correct lifting techniques.
+Practice correct lifting methods.
 Don't lift heavy items.
 When you do lift something, bend your legs, keep your back straight, and then slowly lift your body and the object.

 Wear a seat belt in motor vehicles in case of a collision.